-All our blue amber is genuine from the Dominican Republic and 100% natural. .
+All of our blue amber is genuine from the Dominican Republic and 100% natural. .

 Our amber are adorned with 925 silver

-We are constantly displaying new pieces, so we advise you to visit this page frequently to see if there is something to your liking among the pieces on display, such as amber pendants, rings, bracelets, necklaces, cufflinks, earrings, beads, sculptures and more.
+We constantly show new pieces, so we recommend that you visit this page frequently to see if there is anything to your liking among the pieces on display, such as amber pendants, rings, bracelets, necklaces, cufflinks, earrings, beads,

 Why Use PayPal to Process Credit Card Payments?